-From November 2018 to December 2020, the Company entered into multiple Convertible Promissory Note agreements with unaffiliated investors for an aggregate amount of \$ 8,802,828 .
-The notes bear interest at 8 % per year, are unsecured, and were due and payable on dates ranging from December 2020 to December 2021.
-For those notes maturing on or before December 31, 2020, the parties entered into amendments in February 2021 to extend the maturity of the notes to December 21, 2021 .
-The Company cannot prepay the loans without consent from the noteholders.
+From November 2018 to December 2020, the Company entered into multiple Convertible Promissory Note agreements with unaffiliated investors for an aggregate amount of \$8,802,828.
+The notes bear interest at 8% per year, are unsecured, and were due and payable on dates ranging from December 2020 to December 2021.
+For those notes maturing on or before December 31, 2020, the parties entered into amendments in February 2021 to extend the maturity of the notes to December 21, 2021.
+The Company could not prepay the loans without consent from the noteholders.

-During the year ended December 31, 2021, the Company entered into multiple Convertible Promissory Note agreements with unaffiliated investors for an aggregate amount of \$ 38,893,733 .
-The notes bear interest at 8 % per year, are unsecured, and are due and payable on dates ranging from December 2021 to December 2022.
-The Company cannot prepay these loans without consent from the noteholders.
-As of December 31, 2021, the Series B Convertible Notes had a balance of \$ 0 .
-The Company also issued additional convertible promissory notes with unaffiliated investors for an aggregate amount of \$ 10,000,000 which bear interest at 6 % per year, are unsecured and are due in May 2023.
+During the year ended December 31, 2021, the Company entered into multiple Convertible Promissory Note agreements with unaffiliated investors for an aggregate amount of \$38,893,733.
+The notes bear interest at 8% per year, are unsecured, and are due and payable on dates ranging from December 2021 to December 2022.
+The Company could not prepay these loans without consent from the noteholders.
+As of December 31, 2021, the Series B Convertible Notes had a balance of \$0.

 During the year ended December 31, 2021, the Company entered into amendments with six of the Series B promissory noteholders to increase the principal value of the notes.
-The additional principal associated with the amendments totaled \$ 3,552,114 .
+The additional principal associated with the amendments totaled \$3,552,114.
 The amendments were accounted for as a debt extinguishment, whereby the old debt was derecognized and the new debt was recorded at fair value.
-The Company recorded loss on extinguishment of \$ 71,812 as a result of the amendment which was mapped in "Other expenses" on the consolidated statements of operations and comprehensive loss.
+The Company recorded loss on extinguishment of \$71,812 as a result of the amendment which was mapped in "Other expenses" on the consolidated statements of operations and comprehensive loss.

-As of October 29, 2021, all except \$ 185,095 of the series B convertible notes were converted into 488,226 shares of Lottery.com common stock after accounting for the 20:1 reverse stock split that took place on August 9, 2023.
-As of December 31, 2023, the remaining notes comprising the outstanding balance of \$ 185,095 are no longer convertible and have been reclassified to notes payable.
-See Note 9 Accrued interest on this note payable as of March 31, 2024 and December 31, 2023 was \$ 68,491 and \$ 64,799 , respectively.
+As of October 29, 2021, all except \$185,095 of the series B convertible notes were converted into 488,226 shares of Lottery.com common stock after accounting for the 1:20 reverse stock split that took place on August 9, 2023.
+As of December 31, 2023, the remaining notes comprising the outstanding balance of \$185,095 are no longer convertible and have been reclassified to notes payable.
+See Note 9 Accrued interest on this note payable as of June 30, 2024 was \$68,491.